How to avoid burnout

 The good news is that burnout, overwhelm and empathy fatigue are not a given of working in roles where we are consistently exposed to others’ emotional pain.
 New research and insights into ‘buffering’ the impact of this work mean that we can consciously choose to put in safeguards to our own mental wellbeing, whilst also remaining connected and present with our clients.

-Excellent day's training…. very insightful and thought provokingHilary Kearns, Acupuncturist
+Excellent online training…. very insightful and thought provokingHilary Kearns, Acupuncturist

 What you will learn